segmentio/stripe-cohort/Readme.md

 });
 ```

-And the `customers` object lets you query information about this cohort.
+And the returned `customers` object lets you dive deeper into the cohort.

 #### Number of Customers